AngelChloe/Express.js-Note-Taker/README.md

 ## Author and Acknowledgements

-Code created by University of Utah Bootcamp, edited by Cindy
+Code created by University of Utah Bootcamp, edited by Cindy Chynoweth